 - Mods are not permitted to lift a ban or mute set by another mod, without a Mod discussion and majority vote to repeal.
 If a member approaches you about a ban/mute you did not make, tell them to open a ticket by DMing

 @Loganso that the team can discuss it and vote on repeal.
 If you did set it, you may remove it at your discretion or still point them to open a ticket.
-In rare cases, mods may reach out to the community about a ban if there is a tie or if several mods decide it is necessary.
+In rare cases, mods may reach out to the community about a ban if the team is indecisive or if several mods decide it is necessary.

-- Do not use your mod privileges on other mods.
-If you have a problem with another mod, handle it in private – either in the mod channels or outside of the community.
-Don't make it a god damn spectacle and make an ass out of yourself in front of the whole community.
+- Do not use Mod commands on other Mods.
+If you have a problem with another Mod, handle it in private – either in the Mod channels or outside of the community.
+Don't make a god damn spectacle and make an ass out of yourself in front of the whole community.

-- Don't publicise any information from the mod channels without prior permission.
-This includes discussing bans, any mod drama, or other mod-only chatter outside of the mod channels or in private with non-mod members.
+- Don't publicise any information from the Mod or log channels without prior permission.
+This includes discussing bans, any mod drama, or other Mod-only chatter outside of the Mod channels or in private with non-Mod members.

-- When enforcing rules, every case must be handled individually without being biased or prejudiced.
-Pretty self-expanitory.
+- When enforcing rules, every case must be handled individually without bias or prejudice.

-- Do not kick/ban/mute/repremand anyone for expressing their opinions, unless it is explicitly hate speech or harrassing.
+- Do not kick/ban/mute/repremand anyone for expressing their opinions, unless it is explicitly hate speech or harrassing in nature.

 Handling of uncivil arguments involving personal attacks: